 Maybe you want to spend more time with your family and less time at the office.

-Or you want to travel and see the world.
+Maybe you want to travel and see the world.

-Maybe you want to start a business.
-Or write a book.
-Learn to cook.
-Go dancing in the rain.
+Maybe you want to start a business, or write a book, learn to cook, go dancing in the rain.

 Whatever you want to do, you can build something to help you get there.
 Building toward your goals can, and absolutely should, make you feel good!

-With that in mind, a lot of people want to invest, they just don’t know where to start.
+With that in mind, a lot of people want to invest, but they just don’t know where to start.
 There are many people and applications out there that will invest your money for you.
 However, they charge fees that compound over time, and that can eat away at returns.
 In addition to that, by giving your money to someone else, you may be relinquishing a lot of control.
 By contrast, there are many do-it-yourself online trading platforms.
 These allow you to buy and sell stocks on your own.
 Unfortunately, they can be hard for novice investors to wrap their heads around which often leads to poor results.
 Some people look at their trading apps as a miniature casino in their pocket, and they ignore the power it can provide.
 The following articles are designed to teach some of the basics of the stock market.
 By reading them, you can add to your understanding of how it all works and how you can make it work for you.